Jan-May 2025

 COMPETITIVE ANALYSIS

-❌User Interface & Experience: Many existing systems require volunteers to navigate multiple steps to log hours, often involving selecting assignments before entering time details.
-This process can be streamlined to reduce friction and improve usability.
+❌ User Interface & Experience: Many existing systems require volunteers to navigate multiple steps to log hours, often involving selecting assignments before entering time details.

-❌Overwhelming amount of scrolling: If users input a lot of entries, there’s a seemingly infinite amount of scrolling needed to find a specific entry.
-It’s impractical for long-term volunteers, and Alzheimer’s San Diego specifically requires volunteers to write detailed notes, making it all the more important for us to simplify the search process.
+❌ Overwhelming amount of scrolling: If users input a lot of entries, there’s a seemingly infinite amount of scrolling needed to find a specific entry.
+It’s impractical for long-term volunteers, and Alzheimer’s San Diego specifically requires volunteers to write detailed notes.

 USER SURVEY QUESTIONS

-To inform the development of a more user-friendly volunteer hours logging portal for Alzheimer's San Diego, we created a user research survey was conducted.
+To inform the development of a more user-friendly volunteer hours logging portal for Alzheimer's San Diego, we conducted a user research survey.
 We couldn’t get direct access to Alzheimer’s San Diego volunteers, so my team and I instead asked 5 UCLA students who volunteer or have volunteered in healthcare settings.
 The survey gathered insights into volunteers' current experiences, challenges faced, and desired features in existing volunteer management systems.

 KEY FINDINGS: